systemmanager-io/Showcase/README.md

-# This is the landing page for SystemManager
+# This is the landing page for SystemManage

+for all the teachers of mediacollege. this project continues from this point forward. this is an personal project and will recieve updates because of this

 The old code which was based on laravel can be found in the old_code branch.